Applications

 Create an application

-Create an application to give a website or front end its own start page, settings, and routing within the CMS.
+Create an application to give a website or front end its own start page, settings, and routing within CMS.
 Each application keeps content, hostnames, and previews isolated from other sites in the same instance.

 -